-The bill seeks to eliminate a tax exemption for the replacement of equipment in data centers in Washington State, as part of a broader initiative to modernize the tax code and enhance revenue for essential services.
-It introduces a new section that mandates periodic reviews of tax exemptions, particularly those that have not been updated for a long time.
-The bill amends existing laws (RCW 82.08.986 and 82.08.9861) to stipulate that no new exemption certificates will be issued for refurbished data centers after July 1, 2026, and that any existing exemptions for these centers will also expire on that date.
-Additionally, it clarifies the definitions of "eligible computer data center" and "eligible server equipment," while removing the provision for replacement server equipment for certain categories of data centers.
+The bill seeks to eliminate a tax exemption for the replacement of equipment in data centers as part of a broader initiative to modernize Washington's tax code and enhance revenue for essential state services.
+It introduces a new section that mandates periodic reviews of tax policies to ensure they remain relevant to the current economic environment.
+Key amendments include the stipulation that no new exemption certificates will be issued for refurbished data centers after July 1, 2026, and that existing exemptions will also expire on that date.
+The bill establishes limits on the number of exemption certificates issued annually and requires qualifying businesses to maintain a minimum number of family wage employment positions.

 Substitute bill: 82.08.986, 82.12.986, 82.08.9861, 82.12.9861